WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ![Music Box Coinjoin In Progress](/MusicBoxCoinjoinInProgress.png "Music Box Coinjoin In Progress")

-If this is succesfull, the coinjoin is completed and the coinjoin [will shown up in the history list](/FAQ/FAQ-UseWasabi.md#how-can-i-see-coinjoins-in-the-history-list).
+If this is succesfull, the coinjoin is completed and the coinjoin [will show up in the history list](/FAQ/FAQ-UseWasabi.md#how-can-i-see-coinjoins-in-the-history-list).

 ![Music Box Success](/MusicBoxSuccessfulCoinjoin.png "Music Box Success")

 Notice that the wallet might have to repeat the coinjoin steps multiple times before a successful coinjoin is created.
 So it is possible that the aura colors will change without a successful coinjoin.
-Please leave it running, and eventually there will be a successful coinjoin.
+Please leave Wasabi Wallet running, and eventually there will be a successful coinjoin.

 ### More Details